lynchnf/gurps-combat/README.md

 ## Currently working on

-* Go through prompt for defense phase and add message if target does not get a defense.
+* Check that unbalanced weapons have not already be used to parry this round.

 ## TODO

 * Combine weaponName and defendingItemName.
 * Combine toHitRoll, toDefendRoll, forDeathCheckRoll, and forUnconsciousnessCheckRoll.
 * Validate defenses for ranged weapons.
-* Check that unbalanced weapons have not already be used to parry this round.
 * Clear combatRanged if not aiming or attacking with a ranged weapon.
 * Preferences
 * Handle weapons that require multiple ready turns.